-To be safe, if you are unsure of the silicone you are buying, do not try and save a few bucks at the local hardware store when your local Pet Store or Aquarium Store have the correct product for maybe a few dollars more (unless an exploding aquarium in the middle of the night is your idea of excitement).
+To be safe, if you are unsure of the silicone you are buying, do not try and save a few dollars at the local hardware or discount store when your local Pet Store or Aquarium Store as well as Premium online aquarium supply sellers may have the correct product for maybe a few dollars more (unless an exploding aquarium in the middle of the night is your idea of excitement).

 See link Below:

-Other Aquarium Resources:
+Other Recommended Aquarium Information & Product Resources:

-- LED Aquarium Lights, Lighting
+LED Aquarium Lights, Lighting

 This is THE article for in-depth, researched, and regularly updated information on the subject of aquarium lighting; a MUST READ!